-Caterpillar posts second-quarter earnings of $1.67 billion.
+Caterpillar post strong Q2 profit as it raises prices

 DEERFIELD, Ill.
-(AP) — Caterpillar had a strong second quarter and topped most profit expectations, though margins slipped.
+(AP) — Caterpillar had a strong second quarter and topped most profit expectations with higher prices for machinery offsetting rising costs.

 The manufacturer on Tuesday posted a quarterly profit of $1.67 billion, or $3.13.
 Per share earnings were $3.18 without one-time costs or benefits, which is 18 cents better than Wall Street had expected, according to a survey of industry analysts by Zacks Investment Research.